Will you add my blog? podcast?

 The Blog Tracker & Podcast Tracker

-We add every blog we find to its team's respective Blog Tracker.
-Here we track EVERY Blue Jays, Raptors, Maple Leafs, Canadiens, Canucks, and TFC blog we can find, new or old, large or small, witty or boorish.
-We send our crawler at different times of the day to retrieve new content, and present links to recent content for each blog, with content from the last 48 hours displayed automatically.
+We add every team-specific blog or podcast we find to its team's respective Blog/Podcast Tracker.
+Here we track EVERY Blue Jays, Raptors, Maple Leafs, Canadiens, Canucks, Flames, Oilers, Senators, Jets, and TFC blog/pod we can find, new or old, large or small, witty or boorish.
+We send our crawler at different times of the day to retrieve new content, and present links to recent content for each, with content from the last 48 hours displayed automatically.
 If a blog (or podcast) hasn't posted in over a year, it falls off the list and no longer gets crawled.

-The Raptors Podcast Tracker, for example, monitors 20 active Raptors Podcasts at the time of this writing.
+The Raptors Podcast Tracker, for example, monitors 20+ active Raptors Podcasts (at the time of writing).
 It's a terrific list of affiliated and independent podcasts, big or small.

 We use these pages a lot to monitor and pick new blogs and podcasts for the main site.